-- 1. Completion of the computerization of the library catalogue and the beginning of the process of bar-coding of books. - 2.
-Increase in the internet density in the college.
-Moreover, a Network Resource Centre has been set up in the Library comprising four computers connected to the internet which teachers of the departments that do not have internet connection can source.
+1. Completion of the computerization of the library catalogue and the beginning of the process of bar-coding of books using WEBOPAC (http://vmm-opac.kohacloud.in).

-- 3. Creation of technology enabled learning spaces a smart room and a virtual classroom. - 4.
+- 2. Increase in the internet density in the college.
+Moreover, a Network Resource Centre has been set up in the Library comprising four computers connected to the internet which teachers of the departments that do not have internet connection can source. - 3.
+Creation of technology enabled learning spaces a smart room and a virtual classroom. - 4.
 Introduction of a NCC unit. - 5.
 Augmentation of hostel facilities.
 Both the Girls' and Boys' hostel have seen recent substantial expansion which makes our college an attractive destination for meritorious students from remote areas.